 If guards get sick too, the security staff could be run thin and you might put yourself in a position where there's complete chaos at prisons.

-If you care at all about people, or if you're just interested in keeping dangerous offenders in jail and you're not a dum-dum, the only right choice you can make right now is to free as many non-violent offenders as you can.
+If you care at all about people or if you're just interested in keeping dangerous offenders in jail and you're not a dum-dum, the only right choice you can make right now is to free as many nonviolent offenders as you can.

-If Alex thinks drugs should be legal and there's a guy who's in prison for selling weed, why the fuck would Alex not support letting him out, no matter what the circumstances?
+If Alex thinks drugs should be legal and there's a guy who's in prison for selling weed, why the fuck would Alex not support letting him out no matter what the circumstances?

 The New York doctor, Hannity's released the info, said he had 350 patients with the coronavirus and had a 100% success rate of curing them with three things.

-Zero deaths, zero hospitalizations, zero innovations.
+We've been saying on air for a long time: Zero deaths, zero hospitalizations, zero innovations.

-So the whole story here is that Sean Hannity claimed that he had a letter from a New York doctor who said that he had about 500 patients and he cured them all with not just zinc, but also hydroxychloroquine and azithromycin.
+So the whole story here is that Sean Hannity claimed that he had a letter from a New York doctor who said that he had about 500 patients and he cured them all with not just zinc, but also hydroxychloroquine and isithromycin.

 Also, there's no proof that this is a real letter or a real doctor.

-There's no proof that this alleged doctor has in fact cured anyone.
+There's no proof that this alleged doctor has, in fact, cured anyone.

 This could legitimately all be bullshit.

-But, even if it is a real doctor, and he has this many patients recovered from this drug cocktail, it's still not sufficient to claim that the drugs caused the recoveries.
+But even if it is a real doctor and he has this many patients recovered from this drug cocktail, it's still not sufficient to claim that the drugs caused the recoveries.

 There could be any number of reasons that they recovered, completely unrelated to the drugs.